 It’s essential that the water conditions remain stable during this time to ensure successful hatching; check your tank regularly for ammonia levels or other contaminants that can hurt baby shrimps.

-With some careful observation and dedication, you should soon know how many babies and if your ghost shrimp is expecting!
+With some careful observation and dedication, you should soon know how many babies and if your ghost shrimp is expecting to breed!

 Pregnancy Phases for Female Ghost Shrimp